#Support for simple features, a standardised way to encode spatial vector data

 3.7.1 Mapping the clusters

-Our LSOAs are now grouped into 5 clusters according to the similarity in their demographic characteristics.
-We can create a final data set based on join_data which includes the cluster where each geographical unit belongs to:
+Our LSOAs are now grouped into 5 clusters according to the similarity in their land use characteristics.
+We can include to our dataset the cluster where each geographical unit belongs to:

 Finally, we can plot the results of the clustering process on a map using functions from the tmap library: